 We stopped for a break in this sweet village set around a castle – hopefully my photos will do it justice.
 Despite the fact there weren’t very many tourists around, there were lots of little vendors selling fruit, souvenirs and Middle Eastern-style rugs.

-Our next stop was Mostar which I absolutely loved.
-Parts of the city are now more modern but the Old Town (a UNESCO World Heritage Center) is full of character and definitely the place to be for tourists.
-Read about everything to do in Mostar here.
+Our next stop was Mostar which I instantly adored.
+The Old Town (a UNESCO World Heritage Center) is full of character and definitely the place to be for tourists.

-The most famous scene is probably the Stari Most Bridge which was rebuilt in 2004 after being destroyed in 1993 during the Bosnian War.
+The most famous scene is Stari Most Bridge which was rebuilt in 2004 after being destroyed in 1993 during the Bosnian War.

 Evidence of the war is still apparent in lots of poorer areas of the country but Mostar Old City has recovered well with atmospheric cobbled streets and total bargains at the colourful stalls.
 We picked up scoops of ice cream for 50p in every flavour under the sun – winner!

-Mostar is way closer to Crostia than Bosnian capital Sarajevo.
+Mostar is closer to Croatia than the Bosnian capital, Sarajevo.
 If you’re looking to explore a city and soak up the culture, I’d highly recommend Mostar as a final stop on your Bosnia day trip from Dubrovnik.
 After exploring the Old Town, we climbed back in our shuttle bus and began the return journey to Croatia.

 What currency to use in Bosnia and Herzegovina?